jylhakos/access_control_sawtooth_rest_api/README.md

 The reverse proxy provides a single point of authentication and handles incoming HTTPS connections, decrypting the requests and passing unencrypted HTTP requests on to Hyperledger Sawtooth's REST API.

-Hyperledger Sawtooth's REST API builds a link using types of “X-Forwarded” headers X-Forwarded-Host, X-Forwarded-Proto and X-Forwarded-Path for HTTP requests.
-X-Forwarded-Path is necessary if the reverse proxy endpoints do not map directly to the REST API endpoints.

 Install [Apache](https://httpd.apache.org/docs/2.4/) and enable the required modules.

 ```